suusanp/stealth-health/m5/prototype.md

 - **Parsing Decrypted Data**: The decrypted string is parsed back into a JSON object, making it readily usable by the application.

 #### Storage of user data management preferences and fitness goals
-For storing user preferences regarding data management and fitness goals, our application adopts a pragmatic approach that emphasizes user experience and operational efficiency.
-Unlike the highly sensitive user data which is encrypted and stored securely, this category of data, while important, does not include personally identifiable information that could compromise user privacy if accessed.
-Therefore, we have opted not to encrypt this data for several reasons:
+For storing user preferences regarding data management and fitness goals, our application adopts an approach that emphasizes user experience and operational efficiency.
+Unlike the highly sensitive user data which is encrypted and stored, this category of data, while important, does not include personally identifiable information that could compromise user privacy if accessed.
+Therefore, we have decided not to encrypt this data for several reasons:

 - **Rapid Access**: These preferences are frequently accessed and modified within the application's UI.
 Non-encrypted storage facilitates faster retrieval and updating of these preferences, enhancing the app's performance and user experience.
 - **Simplicity**: By avoiding encryption for this category of data, we reduce the complexity of our data handling processes.
 This simplification helps in maintaining a cleaner codebase and minimizes potential errors in encryption and decryption operations.
 - **Data Nature**: The nature of this data is such that it does not pose a significant privacy risk.
-Preferences and goals are generic and do not reveal sensitive personal information.
+Preferences and goals are generic and do not necessarily reveal sensitive personal information.

 ### Storage Implementation

 User preferences and fitness goals are stored in the device's file system.
 This decision is based on the need for persistent storage that can easily accommodate the structure and size of the data.
-The following code snippets demonstrate how we manage these preferences:
+The following code snippets show how we manage these preferences:

 ```javascript
 export const savePreferences = async (preferences) => {